readingcapital/readingcapital.github.io/volume-1/index.md

    increases, it looses value (*moral depreciation*).
 As productivity gains generalise a capitalist individual advantage in applying a certain machine diminishes and the rate of surplus-value drops.
 Capital counters this by extending the working day (in anticipation and in reaction).
-Also incentive to use up a machine as quickly as possible (shift system)
+Also there is an incentive to use up a machine as quickly as possible (shift system)

 3. Capitalist application of machines produces surplus population who are made redundant due to the improved productivity of labour.
 They compete for the